GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

-An partially unsuccessful run looks like this (run against ProtoGENI):
+A partially unsuccessful run looks like this (run against ProtoGENI):
 $ am_api_v1_accept.py -a am-undertest
 ....F.....
 ======================================================================